An extended Demazure product on integer permutations via min-plus matrix multiplication: Abstract

 \section{Abstract}

 Coxeter groups possess an associative operation, called variously the Demazure, greedy, or $0$-Hecke product.
-For symmetric groups, this product has an amusing formulation as matrix multiplication in the min-plus (tropical) semiring of two matrices associated to the permutations.
-We prove that this min-plus formulation extends to furnish a Demazure product on a much larger group of integer permutations, consisting of all permutations that change the sign of finite many integers.
-We prove several alternative descriptions of this product and some useful properties of it.
-These results were developed in service of future applications to Brill--Noether theory of algebraic and tropical curves; the connection is surveyed in an appendix.
+For symmetric groups, this product has an amusing formulation, due to Tiskin, as matrix multiplication in the min-plus (tropical) semiring of two matrices associated to the permutations.
+We prove that this min-plus formulation extends to furnish a Demazure product on a much larger group of integer permutations, consisting of all permutations that change the sign of finitely many integers.
+We prove several alternative descriptions of this product and some useful properties.
+These results were developed in service of Brill--Noether theory of algebraic and tropical curves; the connection is surveyed in an appendix.
+The main theorems of this paper have been fully formalized in Lean 4.